Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 The value in identifying strong attacks

-Before talking more about jailbreaking attacks, let's digress momentarily to talk about why security researchers focus on attacking systems like LLMs, and how these attacks makes the world safer.
+Before talking more about jailbreaking attacks, let's digress momentarily to talk about why security researchers focus on attacking systems like LLMs, and how these attacks make the world safer.
 To this end, a guiding belief in this community is as follows.

 Designing robust defenses requires identifying strong attacks.